 - 1. The College will follow this intervention strategy to assist students with poor academic performance and course participation and who are at risk of failing to achieve satisfactory course progress. - i.
 Notification to student: - a.
 Verbal feedback and instruction by trainer/assessor - b.
 Notification by e-mail or SMS requesting that an appointment be made with the SCO - ii.
 An initial case management meeting is held between the student and SCO to address issues related to course progress and to discuss strategies for achieving satisfactory course progress.
 Strategies may include: - a.
 Provision of study skills support - b.
 English language support - c.
-Access to catch-up classes - d.
+Access to catch-up or additional classes - d.
 Agreement on revised study plan - e.
 Suitability of course for student and change of course - f.
-Referral to counsellor (external) - g.
+Referral to counsellor (external) -subject to costs - g.
 Any other measures deemed appropriate - iii.
-Outcomes of the meeting shall be recorded in the student's record on diary section of RTOmanager.
-The dairy will acknowledge the following: - a.
+Outcomes of the meeting shall be recorded in the student's record on RTOManager which will cover aspects such as: - a.
 Proposed and agreed strategy for achieving satisfactory course progress - b.
 Information on failing to achieve satisfactory course progress and its implications on student visa has been provided - c.
-Information on appeals process has been provided
+Information on appeals process has been provided a) The College will monitor record and assess the course progress of each student for the course in which the student is currently enrolled.